TabbycatDebate/tabbycat/docs/guide/comparisons.rst

 Comparison with hand tabbing
 ----------------------------

 Hand tabbing is easy, until it isn't.
 Traditionally, using a spreadsheet has been the go-to option for smallish tournaments because, hey, you're pretty handy with Excel, right?
-Making draws in spreadsheets (or on paper) seems like a pretty approachable task; ultimately it's all cells and formulae and numbers, unlike the more arcane underpinnings of actual tab software.
+Making draws in spreadsheets (or on paper) seems like a pretty approachable task; ultimately it's all cells and formulae and numbers unlike the more arcane underpinnings of actual tab software.

 However, hand tabbing does require you to have a good working knowledge of how your format's rules work and how your spreadsheet software of choice can be made to work them.
 That process might be easy for you, or it might not be.
 But, either way, we'd like to think that Tabbycat offers a better alternative to hand-tabbing; regardless of how well you can actually hand-tab.
 The setup costs of creating a copy of Tabbycat are pretty low and you can speed through the process of draw creation, adjudicator allocation, and result entry at a pace.
 It's still not going to be as fast a spreadsheet for a small tournament, but we think it's getting pretty close.
 And in exchange for a little speed you get a much stronger guarantee of your draws being correct, options for online data entry, a more comprehensive and shareable final tab, and much more.
 Give it a shot!